 FHA loans are a great option for those looking to buy a home in Kentucky, especially if it’s your first time applying for a home loan.
 FHA loans have lower down payment and credit requirements than conventional loans, which equates to some pretty big savings.
 Keep reading to learn why a Kentucky FHA loan could be the right option for you.

 With Kentucky’s population growing nearly 10 percent every year, it’s no wonder so many homes are being purchased.
 As of April 2019, the Kentucky residents financed over $131.8 million to buy houses.
 Whether you want to live in Bowling Green, Frankfort, or one of Kentucky’s many charming small towns, an FHA loan can be a reliable mortgage option.

 There is a maximum FHA loan amount for Kentucky FHA loans, and you'll need to have some idea of how much you can borrow before you start shopping.
-The maximum is adjusted every year and, for 2019, is currently $314,827 for single family dwellings.
-If you live in a high cost of living area, never fear.
-The amount is adjusted for these areas so that regardless of your location, you'll be able to afford a house.
-Use the table below for a full list of FHA loan limits.
+The maximum is adjusted every year and, for 2023, is currently $472,030 for single-family dwellings in all of Kentucky.

 You may be eligible for an FHA loan, if you: